 Diversification:

-It provides access to a very diversified portfolio of fixed-income securities, which would reduce the impact of individual defaults.
+It provides access to a very diversified portfolio of fixed-income securities, which would may reduce the impact of individual issuer defaults through diversification.
 It also allows investors to access all sectors, maturities, and credit qualities with just one instrument.

 Liquidity:

-Unlike traditional bonds, fixed income exchange-traded funds can be bought or sold in any trading day from stock exchanges.
+Unlike traditional bonds, fixed income exchange-traded funds can generally be traded during market hours on stock exchanges from stock exchanges.
 In this regard, the ease of liquidity makes them more flexible to the investor's decision of entering or exiting any position.

 Cost Efficiency:

-Fixed Income ETFs are less expensive compared to actively managed bond funds as they have lower expense ratios because they involve passive management.
+Fixed Income ETFs are often have lower expense ratios compared to actively managed bond funds as they have lower expense ratios because they involve passive management.
 They also reduce the cost of transactions associated with buying single bonds.

 Transparency: